 Should I have more tests done?

 Tests to ask about include an amniocentesis to look for problems with the number of chromosomes and some underlying genetic conditions.
 Amniocentesis is a test where a needle is used to take some of the fluid surrounding the fetus in the womb.
-Other genetic tests may be offered, such as Chromosomal Microarray (CMA, or “chip”) which looks more closely at the genetic make-up of the fetus, if this is available.
+Other genetic tests may be offered, such as Chromosomal Microarray (CMA, or “chip”), or exome sequencing, which look more closely at the genetic make-up of the fetus, if this testing is available.

 Because Hemivertebra has been described in association with various other anomalies (such as other abnormalities of the bones and muscles, including those of the spine, ribs, and limbs), you should also ask for a detailed ultrasound examination.
-Hemivertebra is also associated with congenital syndromes including Jarcho-Levin, Klippel-Fiel, Aicardi syndrome, and VACTERL association, so genetic counseling could be of benefit to you.
+Use of 3D imaging can also help in determining the presence of hemivertebra and the resulting scoliosis.
+This can be used to have a prenatal consultation with a paediatric orthopaedic surgeon to understand the extent of the condition and postnatal management.
+Hemivertebra is also associated with congenital syndromes including Jarcho-Levin, Klippel-Fiel, Aicardi syndrome, and VACTERL association, so genetic counselling could be of benefit to you.

 What does it mean for my baby after it is born?